open-contracting/deploy/docs/maintain/general.rst

 .. code-block:: bash

-   salt-ssh 'ocds-docs-live' pkg.autoremove list_only=True
+   ./run.py 'ocds-docs-live' pkg.autoremove list_only=True

 It is generally safe to remove these.
 Run:

 .. code-block:: bash

-   salt-ssh 'ocds-docs-live' pkg.autoremove purge=True
+   ./run.py 'ocds-docs-live' pkg.autoremove purge=True

 You can omit ``purge=True`` to make it easier to restore a package.